For a photographer there could be no better subject: Positano is an illustrated postcard from almost every angle.

-The origins of this charming place are a mix of history and legend.
-As often happened in the past, the lack of actual data was obviated with myths, one of them tells that Positano was founded by Poseidon, god of the sea, for the love of the nymph Pasitea.
+The origins of this enchanting place are a mixture of history and legend.
+As often happened in the past, the lack of real data has been remedied with myths, one of which tells that Positano was founded by Poseidon, god of the sea, for the love of the nymph Pasitea.

 It is an almost impossible town: clinging to the cliffs of the Lattari Mountains, a pastel-dappled landscape on the Mediterranean Sea, with views that sweep across the sea to islands and other towns of the Amalfi Coast.